AndyObtiva/glimmer-dsl-libui/README.md

 ### Area API

 The `area` control is a canvas-like control for drawing paths that can be used in one of two ways:
-- Declaratively via stable paths: useful for stable paths that will not change later on.
+- Declaratively via stable paths: useful for stable paths that will not change often later on.
 Simply nest `path` and figures like `rectangle` and all drawing logic is generated automatically.
-Path proxy objects are preserved across redraws assuming there would be few stable paths (mostly for decorative reasons).
+Path proxy objects are preserved across redraws assuming there would be relatively few stable paths (mostly for decorative reasons).
-- Semi-declaratively via on_draw listener dynamic paths: useful for more dynamic paths that will definitely change.
+- Semi-declaratively via on_draw listener dynamic paths: useful for more dynamic paths that will definitely change very often.
 Open an `on_draw` listener block that receives a `area_draw_params` argument and nest `path` and figures like `rectangle` and all drawing logic is generated automatically.
 Path proxy objects are destroyed (thrown-away) at the end of drawing, thus having less memory overhead for drawing thousands of dynamic paths.

 Here is an example of a declarative `area` with a stable path (you may copy/paste in [`girb`](#girb-glimmer-irb)):